 1. Emphasize warming food…and minimize cooling food.

 By warming and cooling here, I’m not talking about whether foods are hot or cold to the touch.
-Rather, I’m looking at their intrinsic thermal nature and heating or cooling influence on the body after eating them.
+Rather, I mean their intrinsic thermal nature and heating or cooling influence on the body after eating them.

 Cooling foods are yin-natured.
 They tend to slow circulation and metabolism and to exert a downward, inward influence on the body.
 Fruit smoothies are an example of cold, yin-natured foods you’ll want to minimize throughout the year, especially during colder months.